zauceee/PPLGPwn/README.md

 # PPLGPwn
 A method of executing PPPwn through rooted LGTV's.
-This method is using the C++ version of PPPwn, made by xfangxfang, the link to the repo it's this one: https://github.com/xfangfang/PPPwn_cpp
+This method is using the C++ version of PPPwn, made by xfangfang, the link to the repo it's this one: https://github.com/xfangfang/PPPwn_cpp

 It provides a new way of jailbreaking your PS4, using a rooted LGTV.